 Let’s clear up some common misconceptions about investment property mortgages.
 These myths can discourage potential investors, so understanding the facts is crucial for making informed decisions.

-Higher Down Payments Are Always Required
+Myth: Higher Down Payments Are Always Required

 While it’s true that investment properties often come with higher down payments than primary residences, it’s not a universal rule.
 Lenders view investment properties as carrying more risk, so they often ask for a larger down payment to offset that risk.
 A larger down payment can also help you secure a better interest rate.
 However, the required down payment can vary based on factors like your credit score, the property type, and the specific lender.
 For example, you might find lenders willing to accept a lower down payment if you have a strong financial profile.
 Don’t let this myth stop you from exploring your options—check out MoFin Lending’s bridge loan and rental loan programs for more information.

-Rates Are the Same as Primary Residences
+Myth: Rates Are Identical to Primary Residences

 Another common misconception is that mortgage rates for investment properties mirror those for primary residences.
 In reality, investment property mortgage rates are typically higher, often by 0.50% to 1.00% or more.
 This difference stems from the higher risk associated with investment properties.
 Lenders consider factors like potential vacancy periods and the fact that borrowers might prioritize their primary residence payments if facing financial hardship.
 Understanding this difference is key to accurately budgeting for your investment.
 Our guide on investment property mortgage rates offers more information.